MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/About-Data-Warehouse-Module-Deployment.md

     > [!NOTE]
     > Only sealed management packs are synchronized from Service Manager to the data warehouse.
 An exception to this is list items, also known as enumerations.
 Groups or queues are synchronized to the data warehouse, regardless of whether they are in a sealed or unsealed management pack.

-Management packs that are imported from Service Manager are Service Manager–specific and data warehouse specific.
+Management packs that are imported from Service Manager are Service Manager-specific and data warehouse specific.
 The Service Manager management packs provide awareness of what the Service Manager database is structured like, and the data warehouse management packs drive the structure and processes of the data warehouse databases.

 ## Report Deployment
 The management pack synchronization process imports management packs from Service Manager, and it defines how those management packs shape the structure, move the data, and copy reports for the data warehouse and reporting.
 After those management packs are synchronized between Service Manager and the data warehouse, the data is retrieved and reports are deployed for user consumption.